 What Is Mesothelioma Pathology?

-Doctors use mesothelioma pathology results to accurately diagnose the condition.
+Doctors use pathology results to accurately diagnose mesothelioma.
 Treatment depends on this process.
 Additionally, pathology allows scientists and doctors to better understand how mesothelioma develops and spreads, which can lead to treatment improvements.

 Mesothelioma Diagnostic Process